 Perfect for All Situations – including the Covid Pandemic

-As well as being a great way to keep people engaged and stimulated in ordinary circumstances, the Covid pandemic is a unique situation that really shows the value of having this type of system available within care homes.
+As well as being a great way to keep people engaged and stimulated in ordinary circumstances, the Covid pandemic has uniquely demonstrated the value of having this type of system available within care homes.

 With people being unable to leave the building, and little or no chance of visits from outdoors – whether relatives, friends, or external activity and entertainment providers – an interactive projector helps to keep care home residents stimulated both physically and mentally, while at the same time improving their social wellbeing.

 Mishka and the team at OMi are keen for as many people as possible to benefit from the results that can be achieved through using the remarkable omiVista motion-activated interactive projector system.
 If you’re interested in finding out more for yourself, you can get in touch to arrange a demonstration via video or on-site.